 Barron Heating has become one of Northwest Washington’s largest and most respected providers of home comfort products and services with locations in Ferndale, Burlington and Marysville.
 The Bellingham/Whatcom Chamber of Commerce named the company its Green Business of the Year in 2013.
 Approximately 115 employees serve customers in five counties: Whatcom, Skagit, Island, San Juan and Snohomish.

 Barron Heating offers a wide range of heating and air conditioning products and services, including ductless heat pump and in-floor radiant systems.
-It also features a large selection of gas, wood and pellet stoves and fireplaces, as well as hot tubs.
+It also features a large selection of gas, wood and pellet stoves and fireplaces.